gReis89/sam-ovens-website/README.md

-# StudySoup application process
+# Sam Ovens Website

-This is an app made with React for an application process of StudySoup.
+This is an app made with React for Sam Ovens.

 ## Requirements
 * node `^4.5.0`